microsoft/testfx-docs/RFCs/004-In-Assembly-Parallel-Execution.md

 Parallel execution will be realized by spawning the appropriate number of worker threads (4), and handing them tests at the specified scope.

 There will be 3 scopes of parallelization supported:
 - ClassLevel - each thread of execution will be handed a TestClass worth of tests to execute.
 Within the TestClass, the test methods will execute serially.
-This will be the default - tests witin a class might have interdependency, and we don't want to be too aggressive.
+This will be the default - tests within a class might have interdependency, and we don't want to be too aggressive.
 - MethodLevel - each thread of execution will be handed TestMethods to execute.
 - Custom - the user will provide plugins implementing the required execution semantics.
 This will be covered in a separate RFC.